passmarked/browser/README.md

 ![NPM](https://img.shields.io/npm/dt/@passmarked/browser.svg)

 Remote management client for browsers supporting the [ Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/), built to be easy to use.
-And futher than that, be ready for production use.
+And further than that, be ready for production use.
 Currently being battle-tested over at [Passmarked](https://passmarked.com) before we launch.

-We've been quite excited for the developments allowing us to better use Chrome, and move away from PhantomJS (which has a ever aging version of webkit).
+We've been quite excited about the developments allowing us to better use Chrome and move away from PhantomJS (which has a ever aging version of webkit).
 After following the announcements we wanted to get ready for the switch and started building a library we would able to use in our production setup.

 We set out with a few goals:

-* Learn from [PhantomJs](https://phantomjs.org) which we have been using for a year now and address issues we had.
+* Learn from [PhantomJs](https://phantomjs.org) which we have been using for over a year now and address issues we had.
-* Layout the API in a way similiar to a simple HTTP client like [request](https://github.com/request/request).
-To reduce the barrier to entry for everyone.
+* Layout the API in a way similiar to a simple HTTP client like [request](https://github.com/request/request) to reduce the barrier of entry for everyone.
-* Built from the ground up to support parallel processing and a keeping a long running instance sane by cleaning up every chance it gets.
+* Built from the ground up to support parallel processing and keeping a long running instance sane by cleaning up every chance it gets.
-* Built in configurable queue-ing as to make it easy to build systems that won't fall over once traffic starts hitting
+* Built in configurable queue-ing to make it easy to build systems that won't fall over once traffic starts hitting.
-* Keeping it generic enough to use multiple browsers supporting the same protocol as well.
+* Keeping it generic enough to use multiple browsers supporting the same protocol.
 * Build generic convience methods to get information users are normally interested in.
-Such as building a HAR, taking screenshots, emulation, in page code execution (much like [PhantomJs](https://phantomjs.org)).
+Such as building a HAR, taking screenshots, emulation and in page code execution (much like [PhantomJs](https://phantomjs.org)).

 Join our [Slack](http://passmarked.com/chat) channel to join the conversation and help us build this out.

 ## Status

 As you might know, tons of features like the `--headless` feature from Chrome is still only in Canary.
-With it being released to mainline stream in the next release. **With a growing list of features following.**
+It will be released to the mainline stream in the next release. **With a growing list of features following.**

 ### Development Status

 Currently building out and figuring out the API, will be ready for use in the next week.
-Currently release does work, API might just be tweaked a bit after usage.
+Current release does work, API might just be tweaked a bit after usage.

 TODO: